 Description

-19.12.61 II* An early C14 church with C15 square tower of random stone and flint, with angle buttresses and a castellated parapet with knapped flint and stone chequer work.
+The Church of St Peter is an early 14th century church featuring a 15th century square tower constructed of random stone and flint.
+The tower has angle buttresses and a castellated parapet adorned with knapped flint and stone chequer work.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.